 Even worse, you’re low on personal days for work, and you’re trying to save them up.
-Can’t you just give your kiddo a little cold medicine, send them to school, and hope for the best?
+Can’t you just give your kiddo a little cold medicine, send him to school, and hope for the best?

 When a virus strikes out of the blue it completely discombobulates your schedule, and you just want to make it go away.
 Who is it going to hurt anyway?
-You’ll just pick your child up if they’re that sick.
+You’ll just pick your child up if he’s that sick.